2025 Los Angeles Rams season: Week 5: vs. San Francisco 49ers

-In a battle for first place in the NFC West, the host Rams were thwarted in overtime as running back Kyren Williams was held for no gain on fourth-and-1 at the San Francisco 11 with 3:41 remaining.
-Despite coming in with an injury-depleted lineup, the 49ers pulled out to a 14-0 lead on two touchdown passes by backup quarterback Mac Jones (342 passing yards).
+In a battle for first place in the NFC West, the host Rams were thwarted in overtime as running back Kyren Williams was held for no gain on fourth and 1 at the San Francisco 11 with 3:41 remaining.
+Despite coming in with an injury-depleted lineup, the 49ers pulled out to a 14–0 lead on two touchdown passes by backup quarterback Mac Jones (342 passing yards).
 Los Angeles closed the gap on the strength of three touchdown passes from quarterback Matthew Stafford.
-Williams set career single-game highs for receptions (eight), yards (66), and touchdowns (two), and his second scoring catch tied the score 20-20.
-However, the point-after attempt by kicker Joshua Karty was blocked.
-After the 49ers took a 23-20 lead, the Rams drove 54 yards in five plays to set up first-and-goal at the San Francisco 3.
-Taking the handoff from Stafford, Williams barreled toward the goal line when he was separated from the ball at the 2-yard-line and the 49ers recovered with 1:07 remaining.
-L.A.'s defense forced San Francisco to punt and the Rams were able to force overtime after Karty converted a 48-yard field goal with 0:06 remaining in regulation.
-San Francisco took possession first and took a 26-23 lead on a 41-yard field goal by kicker Eddy Pineiro.
-Stafford (389 passing yards) connected with wide receivers Puka Nacua (10 receptions, 85 yards, 1 TD) and Tutu Atwell (two receptions, 72 yards) to put the Rams in the red zone.
+Williams set career highs for catches (eight), yards (66), and touchdowns (two), and his second scoring catch tied the score 20–20.
+However, the point-after attempt by Joshua Karty was blocked.
+After the 49ers took a 23–20 lead, the Rams drove 54 yards in five plays to set up first and goal at the San Francisco 3.
+Taking the handoff from Stafford, Williams barreled toward the end zone when he was separated from the ball at the 2-yard-line and the 49ers recovered with 1:07 remaining.
+The Rams defense forced San Francisco to punt and the Rams were able to force overtime after Karty converted a 48-yard field goal with 0:06 remaining in regulation.
+In the overtime period, San Francisco took possession first and went ahead 26–23 on a 41-yard field goal by kicker Eddy Pineiro.
+On its possession, Stafford (389 passing yards) connected with wide receivers Puka Nacua (10 receptions, 85 yards, 1 touchdown) and Tutu Atwell (two receptions, 72 yards) to put the Rams in the red zone.
 Williams caught two passes for short gains to set up the fateful fourth down play.
-Inside linebacker Nate Landman led the Rams with 14 tackles, while outside linebacker Byron Young (named NFC Defensive Player of the Month for September) had six tackles, three quarterback hurries and sharing a sack with defensive end Kobie Turner in the loss.
+Linebacker Nate Landman led the Rams with 14 tackles, while fellow linebacker Byron Young (named NFC Defensive Player of the Month for September) had six tackles, three quarterback hurries and shared a sack with defensive end Kobie Turner in the loss.